-Advocacy on the individual or systems level is acting with or on behalf of an individual or group to resolve an issue, obtain a needed support or service or promote a change in the practices, policies and/or behaviors of third parties.
-Advocacy is essential for promoting and protecting the civil and human rights of people with intellectual and/or developmental disabilities and for establishing, maintaining or improving their quality of life.
+Advocacy is acting with or on behalf of an individual or group to resolve an issue, obtain a needed support or service, or promote a change in the practices, policies, or behaviors of government agencies, businesses, and others.
+Advocacy is essential for promoting and protecting the civil and human rights of people with intellectual and/or developmental disabilities (IDD).
+All advocacy efforts by, with, and on behalf of people with IDD must be centered around the views, needs, expressed interests, and leadership of self-advocates.

 AUTONOMY, DECISION-MAKING SUPPORTS, AND GUARDIANSHIP